 In addition to ligament damage there may also be damage to tendons, bone and other joint tissues.
-Often radiology such as an X-ray should be used to ensure a fracture or bone fragment (avulsion fracture) hasn’t occurred.
+Often an X-ray is used to ensure a fracture or bone fragment (avulsion fracture) hasn’t occurred.

 Immediate First Aid for an acute ankle injury:

 If you have an acute ankle injury (like a sprain) which has resulted in tenderness and swelling in the ankle area, you can apply the RICER treatment principle (Rest, Ice, Compression, Elevation, and Referral) as soon as possible.

 R = Rest – Try to rest the area immediately to reduce pain and prevent further damage.